 Cybersecurity jobs in California

 There is a nationwide job shortage of well-trained and experienced cybersecurity workers.
 The shortage is also being felt in California.
-At the state level, the workforce supply/demand ration is almost at parity with the nationwide ratio.
+At the state level, the workforce supply/demand ratio is almost at parity with the nationwide ratio.

 But in the major metro areas of California, the situation is much different.
 In most major regions (see more specific analysis below) there is a greater shortage of cybersecurity workers.